 They want to work for honest and transparent employers during recruitment and after onboarding.
 If you aren’t offering the benefits you promised in your job posting, they’ll quit and look elsewhere.

 Remember that trust is hard to earn and impossible to regain once broken.
 If employers say they support open communication but punish their employees for doing so, they’ll never convince their staff they have changed.

 Your employees want a positive connection with their peers.

-Employers need to provide the mechanism for leadership to communicate with employees on a human level.
+Employers need to provide a mechanism for leadership to communicate with employees on a human level.